OpenIndiana/oi-docs/docs/dev/userland.md

 ### Publishing packages

-After creating p5m file rung `gmake REQUIRED_PACKAGES` to automatically generate list of run-time dependencies of the package (REQUIRED_PACKAGES section of Makefile).
+After creating a p5m file run `gmake REQUIRED_PACKAGES` to automatically generate a list of run-time dependencies of the package (REQUIRED_PACKAGES section of the Makefile).

-Add necessary build time dependencies on the top of generated section.
+Add necessary build time dependencies on the top of the generated section.

 Run `gmake publish`.
-If the manifest is valid, your package is published to the local repository.
+If the manifest is valid your package is published to the local repository.

 To be able to search for the new packages in the local repository you need to rebuild search indexes: